 For example, if your baby says "da" when he sees a dog, then you can create a "feedback loop" by saying, "Dog.
 That's a dog!"
 If your baby responds to that by continuing to say "da," then you've helped your baby tie a sound to a dog.

-Creating this cycle often with the sounds and syllables you know your baby can produce and the objects they take an interest in daily can promote the transition to early words (source).
+Regularly creating this cycle with the sounds and syllables you know your baby can produce and with the objects they take an interest in daily can promote the transition to early words (source).
 As a parent, you play a fundamental role in your baby's language learning.

 Here are a few specific tips for promoting language development in your baby.